Spunge/octothorpe/README.md

 ### Idea / unsure about
 Velocity
-- Show velocity of notes in grid by color of note
+- Show velocity of notes in grid by color of note?
-- Use indicator bar for selecting velocity when grid note is pressed
+- Use indicator bar for selecting velocity when grid note is pressed?

 Effect knobs
 - Record effect knobs into patterns